Skip to Section

-If you’ve ever wanted to try your hand at the incredible art of crafting reality-bending time-lapse photography, you’ve come to the right place.
-In part one of our guide, we’ll walk you through everything from what gear you need to have to how to frame, setup, and capture your shots.
-Let’s begin!
+This beginner’s guide to time-lapse photography is all you need to begin producing your very own time-lapse videos.
+In part one of our time-lapse guide, we’ll walk you through everything from what gear you need to have to how to frame, setup, and capture your shots.

 What Exactly Is Time-Lapse Photography?